Operation Commando: Advance

 When the operation began on 3 October, the PVA centered their resistance in the 1st Cavalry Division zone.
 The ROK 1st, 1st Commonwealth, 3rd and 25th Divisions met only light to moderate opposition as they advanced to take their assigned objectives along the Jamestown Line, but the 1st Cavalry Division units had to battle for every foot of ground.
 Elements of the PVA 139th and 141st Divisions of the 47th Army manned the PVA's main line of resistance facing the 1st Cavalry Division and they had constructed defenses similar to those encountered on Heartbreak Ridge, strong bunkers supporting each other with automatic weapons fire, and with heavy concentrations of artillery and mortars interdicting the approach routes to the hills and ridges.
 Barbed wire aprons and mines guarded the trenches and bunkers and the PVA were well stocked in ammunition and supplies.

-General Harrold had the 70th Tank Battalion under Maj.
-Carroll McFalls, Jr. and the 16th Reconnaissance Company operate as a task force on his left flank.
+Harrold had the 70th Tank Battalion under Major Carroll McFalls, Jr. and the 16th Reconnaissance Company operate as a task force on his left flank.
 The mission of Task Force Mac was to advance along the east bank of the Imjin River toward Kyeho-dong, tying in with the 1st Commonwealth Division's move to the west and protecting the left flank of the 5th Cavalry Regiment.
-The 5th Cavalry, commanded by Col. Irving Lehrfeld, and the 7th Cavalry Regiment, under Col. Dan Gilmer, would attack abreast across the division front.
-The 8th Cavalry Regiment, with Col. Eugene J. Field in command, was the divisional reserve.
+The 5th Cavalry, commanded by Colonel Irving Lehrfeld, and the 7th Cavalry Regiment, under Colonel Dan Gilmer, would attack abreast across the division front.
+The 8th Cavalry Regiment, with Colonel Eugene J. Field in command, was the divisional reserve.
 All of the division artillery battalions would participate in the operation.
 The 61st and 82nd Field Artillery Battalions, 105-mm and 155-mm howitzers respectively, would support the 5th Cavalry, and the 77th and 99th Field Artillery Battalions, both 105-mm howitzer, would support the 7th Cavalry.
 For general artillery support, I Corps made available to the 1st Cavalry Division the 936th Field Artillery Battalion (155-mm. howitzer); A Battery, 17th (8-inch howitzer); and A and B Batteries, 204th Field Artillery Battalion (155-mm. guns).
 The battalions were along the Main line of resistance, 4-6 mi from the Jamestown line.